“Hiring people is an art, not a science, and resumes can’t tell you whether someone will fit into a company’s culture.”

 Adding to this challenge is the amount of power job applicants hold over the hiring process.
 Just as buyers have shopping choices, potential employees have the power to decide which employer they join, how long they choose to stay with them, how aggressive they are in helping the organization achieve their goals, among others.

-For this very reason, modern HR managers utilize Applicant Tracking Systems (ATS) to ensure that the hiring process equips them to not only find the right people, but also treats them well, from the moment an applicant expresses interest in a job, up until and beyond their first day at the job.
+For this very reason, modern HR managers utilize Applicant Tracking Systems (ATS) to ensure that the hiring process equips them to not only find the right people, but also treats them well.
+While an ATS alone is valuable, integration with other tools and systems makes it even more effective.
+By connecting job postings, communication platforms, and HR workflows, ATS integration solutions streamline every stage of hiring, from the moment an applicant expresses interest in a job, up until and beyond their first day.

 An Applicant Tracking System (ATS) is a critical part of the hiring process that makes life easier for HR managers and relevant stakeholders.
 It is a software program (or part of a series of software solutions) that can manage the entire hiring and recruitment processes from top to bottom.